 Similarly, strengthening your hips and glutes can also help with knee pain.
 Many times these muscles are much weaker than our knee muscles.
 This is a big deal because these are the muscles responsible for holding your thigh bones in place, which is very important when hiking, walking, and pretty much any other physical activity.

 If you’ve ever experienced knee pain after hiking, you know how excruciating it can be.
 Alleviating and eliminating knee pain requires preparation.
+Hiking is a great way to stay in shape and enjoy the outdoors, but it can be tough on your knees, especially if you have weak knees or experience knee buckling.
+Fortunately, there are several steps you can take to protect your knees while hiking.
 Everyone is susceptible to tourists’ knees, even if you’ve never experienced it before.
 Here are some tips to avoid knee pain when walking downhill:

 Proper footwear is essential to protect your feet, ankles, and knees while hiking.
 It is extremely important to wear the right footwear.
 Always wear hiking boots or shoes (like runners) that fit well, provide enough support, and have plenty of cushion in the sole to absorb shock.

 Hiking straight downhill on steep terrain can cause a direct impact on your kneecap.
+One possible cause of knee pain that may require surgical intervention is suprapatellar bursitis.
 This can cause not only pain but also damage.
-If possible, take switchbacks or zigzags when going downhill.
+If possible, take switchbacks or zig zags when going downhill.
 It might take you longer to get down, but your knees will thank you.

 Take your time going downhill.
 Using a combination of trekking poles, zigzagging the route, and driving slowly will help protect your knees.
 Be aware of your posture.
 When you lean when walking downhill, you put more stress on your knees.
 A reverse route can help prevent this.